pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-# Step 4: Import the Agent and Tool into watsonx Orchestrate
+# Step 4: Import the agent and tool into watsonx Orchestrate

 In this step, you will connect your local project to a watsonx Orchestrate environment and import the generated assets.